 Please read my disclosure policy for more information.

-The best small towns in Canada
+The best Canada small towns

 In this post you will find a list of the best small towns to visit in Canada.
 These towns all have a population below 10.000 and are generally not very well-known and off the beaten track.
 Included are: